-There are many methods of cleaning and restoring your headlights.
+There are different methods for cleaning and restoring your headlights.
 The difference in the different methods of headlight restoration is how long it will last.
 Headlight restoration is not very difficult to do but it does require some skill and time.
 You want to make sure you are using the correct auto detailing supplies.
 Some detailing supplies work better than others and this sometimes depends on your vehicle type.

 If you plan to restore your own vehicle’s headlights you will need the following items:

 Next, wash the headlight to remove the entire 400 grit residue.
 Continue to sand with the 800 grit then move on to the 1000 and then 2500.
-It is important to wash the headlights after every sanding change.
+It is important to wash the headlights after every sanding.

 Believe it or not, headlights in this condition are a little more difficult to restore than a headlight that is completely oxidized.
 It is recommended to start with a 220 grit sandpaper when you are restoring partially foggy headlights or headlights that are just starting to get foggy or cloudy.

 NOTE: Sand from right to left in order to get the best results.
-At the end of sanding with 2500 your headlight should look clean and a little hazy or cloudy.
+At the end of sanding with 2500 grit, your headlight should look clean and a little hazy or cloudy.
 This is perfectly normal.

 Use a water soluble compound or polish for this step.
 Most polishing compounds work best with a buffing pad, or buffing machine.
 In buffing your headlights you must use caution as not to spend too much time on any one spot as this will burn your headlight lens.
 Always read the instructions of all compounds you use.